andresziemecki/Cheatsheets/System-Design/3-Storage.md

 ## Memory

 Short for Random Access Memory (RAM).
 Data stored in memory will be lost when the process that has written that data dies.
+Usually used to cache data.

 ## Persistent Storage